-March’s highlights included Bedow’s print work for UNICEF, Base’s packaging for Graanmarkt 13 and Studio fnt’s graphic identity for Daechung Park.
+November’s highlights included Studio Brave’s graphic identity for property development Everlea, Zak Groups book for artist Fredrik Værslev as part of the exhibition As I Imagine Him and Here Design’s packaging for Teatulia.
 There were, however, five projects that stood out and have made it into BP&O’s Best Of Series.
-These typically balance a strong singular concept or an appropriate confluence of ideas with a compelling visual character and clear communicative intention that appropriately plays with form, colour, type and layout, as well as material, texture, image and print finish.
+Between them, these typically balance a strong singular concept or an appropriate confluence of ideas with a compelling visual character and clear communicative intention that appropriately play with form, colour, type and layout, as well as material, texture, image and print finish.

 Throughout the month BP&O also continued to expand on its collections series as another way to jump through to older posts on the site.
-New additions to this were Dyed Papers & Boards, Framing and From Norway.
+This included a collection of projects that feature spot colours and a studio showcase on Commission.